 Clubs & Student Engagement Activities

 Madrona is home to various service organizations and clubs, athletics, and extracurricular activities.
-Students are encouraged to participate in many activities that can help shape their futures as they grow towards becoming responsible community citizens.
-Each year faculty members volunteer to spearhead various lunchtime, before or after school clubs and activities open to all students.
+Students are encouraged to participate in many activities to help shape their futures and become responsible community citizens.
+Faculty members volunteer lunchtime, before or after school for activities open to all students.
 Students will learn more about the various offerings once school begins, and may sign up throughout the school year.
-Activities may include:

-- Classic Cinema Club-exploring our film history with Chaplin & Laurel and Hardy.
+Classic Cinema Club: Explores our film history with Chaplin & Laurel and Hardy.

 Service and Volunteerism